What We Do

-The solution really is that easy.
+One great solution really is that easy.
 It’s not that there aren’t other issues with the way we vote.
 There are.
 But we find this to be the most impacting.
 And so you’ll find that we focus heavily on this topic.
-We’re also the largest organization that focuses on approval voting.
+We’re also the largest organization with such a focus on approval voting.

 We’re In Action